Stock pic of British moneyStock pic of British money

 During the post-pandemic period, used car prices rocketed thanks to increasing demand from consumers spurred on by a lack of supply due to manufacturing issues in the new car market.

-Despite cooling off considerably since then, Cap HPI reported that prices of three year old cars went up 0.7% in February of this year, making it the fourth largest February increase recorded by Cap HPI since it began crunching the figures in 2012.
+Despite cooling off considerably since then, Cap HPI reported that prices of three-year-old cars went up by 0.7% in February this year, making it the fourth largest February increase recorded by Cap HPI since it began crunching the figures in 2012.

-‘It was impossible for many people already in debt – some living with a negative income – to find £90 to cover the fee, ’ Sebrina McCullough says.
+‘It was impossible for many people already in debt – some living with a negative income – to find £90 to cover the fee,’ McCullough said.

-‘We regularly had to try and help them find grant support and, if this was unsuccessful, ask them to come back when they’d saved up.
-It’s been great to see the direct impact removing the fee has had on people’s lives,’ she added.
+‘We regularly had to try to help them find grant support and, if this was unsuccessful, ask them to come back when they’d saved up.
+It’s been great to see the direct impact removing the fee has had on people’s lives.’

 Leon Poultney's avatar